A Food Cluster for the Low Line?

 We want to build on this community of committed people, who can help make this happen.

-Here are 10 of the top ideas that came out of our exchange:
+Here are the top ideas that came out of our exchange:

 Building a shared vision